Likelyt/website/content/home.md

 [[GitHub]](https://github.com/Likelyt)

 ### What's new
+* __May 2022__
+  * [Residual Bootstrap Exploration for Stochastic Linear Bandit](https://arxiv.org/pdf/2202.11474) was accepted to UAI 2022!
+Congratulations to my collaborators Shuang Wu and Chi-hua Wang!

+  * Debiasing Neural Retrieval via In-batch Balancing Regularization was accepted to GeBNLP 2022!
+Congratulations to my Amazon mentors XiaoKai Wei, Shen Wang, and Zijian Wang, and my manager Andrew Arnold, Parminder Bhatia!

 * __March 2022__
   * I'm excited to get back Amazon AWS AI Lab as an applied scientist intern in the coming summer!